 Thirdly, reducing the effects of a breach means reducing its costs.
 SOCs are generally expensive.
 However, they cost nothing compared – for instance – to the costs of data theft concerning industrial secrets.
 We have already covered this in the blog concerning the Campari case.

-In conclusion, a SOC is one of the first lines of defense against attacks and breaches.
+In conclusion, a SOC is one of the first defense lines against attacks and breaches.

-They may cost a lot, but they rescues businesses from a lot a troubles.
+They may cost a lot, but they rescue businesses from many troubles.

 Having a SOC per se does not guarantee complete security, however.
-A SOC is fully effective, once an organization set a very clear security strategy at its base.
+A SOC is fully effective once an organization sets a very clear security strategy at its base.

-Notwithstanding, a serious security strategy always include a SOC.
+Notwithstanding, a serious security strategy always includes a SOC.
 If you aim to protect your business and its secrets, you must have it.